kubevirt/user-guide/docs/network/interfaces_and_networks.md

         }'
 ```

-On the VMI, the network section should point to this
+On the VM, the network section should point to this
 NetworkAttachmentDefinition by name:
 ```yaml
 networks: